List of Lucchese crime family mobsters: Anthony Villani

-Anthony Villani is a soldier in the Bronx faction.
+Anthony Villani born in September 1964.
+Villani is a capo operating in the Bronx and Westchester.
 In May 2020, Villani was identified in an FBI surveillance photo meeting with Lucchese members acting boss Mike DeSantis, consigliere Andrew DeSimone, caporegimes Frank Salerno and George Zappola, and soldier Anthony Baratta in Jefferson Park.
 On September 13, 2022, Villani and associates James "Quick" Coumoutsos, Dennis Filizzola, Michael "Platinum" Praino, and Louis "Tooch" Tucci Jr. were indicted on charges of operating a large-scale illegal online gambling business under the protection of the Luchese family for more than 15 years.
 The illegal gambling business known as “Rhino Sports,” utilized an offshore website and dozens of bookmakers in the New York area to take millions in illegal sports bets.

-On July 9, 2025, Villani was sentenced to 21 months in prison for racketeering, extortion, money laundering and illegal gambling related to his involvement with an illegal online gambling business.
-During his sentencing the New York District Attorney's Office identified Villani as a capo in the family who supervised the gambling operation "Rhino Sports" from 2004 through December 2020, making an estimated $35 million in illicit profits during his time and ordered him to pay $4 million in forfeiture.
+On July 9, 2025, Villani was sentenced by former U.S. District Judge Kiyo A. Matsumoto to 21 months in prison with $4 million in forfeiture for racketeering, extortion, money laundering and illegal gambling related to his involvement with an illegal online gambling business.
+During his sentencing the New York District Attorney's Office identified Villani as a capo in the family who supervised the gambling operation "Rhino Sports" based in Costa Rica from 2004 through December 2020, making an estimated $35 million in illicit profits during his time and ordered him to pay $4 million in forfeiture.
 The New York District Attorney's Office estimated that Villani profited at least $15 million personally while controlling the illegal gambling operation.